QuiltMC/rfcs/rfc/0015-data-generation.md

 ## Drawbacks

-While the package structure for storing registration classes in a single directory is a loose standard, it goes directly against the package format that Minecraft has used in effectively every set of mappings, and I'm not sure of a better way to specify.
+- Getting multiple source sets, especially arbitrary source sets, to play nice with IDEs can be challenging.
+This would require work in Quilt Gradle to ensure that source sets are executed on any build, whether it's to test or to release.
+- In order to properly bootstrap the registries necessary for datagen, it may be necessary to launch the Minecraft client during build tasks in order to fire entrrypoints properly.
+I am not currently aware of a workaround.
+- The "datagen" name on the source set may be confusing to end users, implying that *all* data generation must be done in that source set.
+I cannot currently think of another succinct alternative.

 ## Rationale and Alternatives

-Java, sadly, has very little capacity for compile-time metaprogramming;
+Java, sadly, has very little capacity for compile-time metaprogramming, making the task of generating files based on Java code difficult.
+Using a separate source set ensures that Java-written data generators can be used in both compile time and runtime, reducing code duplication.

-statically-defined annotations are the only method of generating files based on Java source while compiling without messing around with classpaths.
-As Minecraft modding already uses Gradle for its build system, processing annotations with Gradle for easily-defined data like basic models or block drops removes a significant amount of data generation work.
-A gradle task for additional complex generation is the best compile-time option unless we want to significantly complicate the build process.
+A previous version of this RFC proposed a system using annotations and Groovy closures to generate data.

 ## Prior Art